singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 34  }
 ```

-This algorithm takes O(t) time, wheretis the size of the subtree for the first common ancestor.
+This algorithm takes O(t) time, where t is the size of the subtree for the first common ancestor.
 In the worst case, this will be O(n), where n is the number of nodes in the tree.
 We can derive this runtime by noticing that each node in that subtree is searched once.

 **Solution #3: Without Links to Parents**